-Table 2 shows that the Stern-Geary constants measured for all of the experiments ranged from 0.0117 to 0.0182 V/decade.
-The average value of B was 0.0141V/decade.
-This average is approximately 50% of the normally assumed values of 0.020 to 0.030 V/decade.
-The actual values, and not the average value, were used to calculate the LPR and EN corrosion rates that are shown in Figures 6 and 7.
+The Stern-Geary constants measured for all of the experiments ranged from 0.0117 to 0.0182 V/decade with an average value of 0.0141V/decade.
+This average is significantly lower than the normally assumed values of 0.020 to 0.030 V/decade.
+The actual values, and not the average value, were used to calculate the LPR and EN corrosion rates that are shown in Figures 5 and 6.
 One use for this measured value of B is to allow a more accurate calculation of corrosion rate when using equation (1).
 The Stern-Geary constant and the Tafel constants that are used to calculate B can also be coupled with other information, such as scale analyses and electrochemical data from other techniques, to help explain corrosion mechanisms.